elamiter/docker_etl_twitter-slack_APIs/README.md

 ### General info
-This project is about how to built a docker-pipeline which consists of a tweet collector, its sentiment analysis and posting them via slack bot.
+This project is about how to built a docker-pipeline which consists a tweet collector, its sentiment analysis and posting them via slack bot.
 Every 10 minutes the last tweet about Covid is collected, saved into a database and shared in Slack.
 The following steps are applied:
 - Docker Image, Container, Compose